-Finding the right candidate takes time.
-Especially for a startup, where teams are often small and personal chemistry is just as important as professional know-how.
-When you've finally found the perfect candidate, you shouldn't have to worry about the actual hiring process – even if that candidate needs a work visa.
+Once you've finally found the perfect candidate, you shouldn't have to worry about the hiring process – even if the candidate needs a U.S. visa.

-To help you navigate the visa “alphabet soup,” we've outlined the two primary visas options you should know about when considering hiring a foreign national at your startup.
-We've also contrasted these visa categories with a few other, less common but still potentially appropriate visa options.
+To help you navigate the U.S. immigration law, we've outlined the two primary visa options you should know.
+We've also compared these visa options with a few others.

 H-1B visa for specialty occupation workers

-While many H-1B recipients are doctors, lawyers, academic researchers and professors, most H-1B visas are awarded to tech companies who hire STEM professionals such as software developers, data scientists and other types of engineers.
+While many H-1B recipients are doctors, lawyers, academic researchers, and professors, most H-1B visas are awarded to tech companies that hire STEM professionals such as software developers, data scientists, and other types of engineers.

-- There’s no time limit for the visa holder.
-While both H-1B and O-1 visas are granted for three-year increments, H-1B visas can only be extended once for a maximum of six years (there are some exceptions, e.g., for people who are waiting to get their green card) whereas O-1 visas can be extended indefinitely.
+- Unlimited extensions: While both H-1B and O-1 visas are granted for three-year increments, H-1B visas can only be extended once for a maximum of six years (there are some exceptions, e.g., for people who are waiting to get their green card) whereas O-1 visas can be extended indefinitely.

-- There is no for the employer.
-H-1B employers must show the ability to pay a federally-set minimum salary based on the occupation type, geographic location, etc. Employers who want to bring an O-1 visa recipient on board aren't subject to these requirements which can be great for startups who tend to give out more equity than salary in the early stages.
+- There is no prevailing wage for the employer.
+H-1B employers must be able to pay a federally-set minimum salary based on the occupation type, geographic location, etc. Employers who want to bring an O-1 visa recipient on board aren't subject to these requirements, which can be great for startups who tend to give out more equity than salary in the early stages.

 Other options to consider